Next Star Trek Movie To Be Directed By Noah Hawley

 What’s In Store For The Next Star Trek Movie

 Image via Paramount

 While the S.J.
 Clarkson Star Trek was going to focus on a time travel plotline–hence the return of Chris Hemsworth–that story has been scrapped for the new next Star Trek movie.
 In addition to directing, Hawley will also be writing the next installment, so we have no idea what the story will be at this point.
-Presumably, though, it will have no ties to either the Picard series or the other next Star Trek movie that Quentin Tarantino is developing.
+Presumably, though, it will have no ties to either the Star Trek: Picard series (release date is set for 2020), or the other next Star Trek movie that Quentin Tarantino is developing.

 As for star power, Chris Hemsworth still won’t be a part of it, although Chris Pine is reportedly returning.
 The rest of the regular cast, which was always attached to the previous version, will also return.
 One notable exception, of course, is Anton Yelchin, who sadly passed away in 2016.
 JJ Abrams, who has produced all of the Kelvin timeline Star Trek films, has said that Yelchin will not be replaced.
 There’s no word, though, on how they’ll handle Chekov’s absence.
 We’ll just have to see.

 Are you looking forward to seeing the next Star Trek movie?
 Are you sad that we made you learn about space diapers?
 Let us know in the comments or come yell at the site’s account–not mine–on social media.

 Featured image via Paramount

 Salomé Gonstad is a freelance writer who grew up in the swampy wilds of south Alabama.
 When she's not yelling about pop culture on the internet, she's working on a supernatural thriller about her hometown.
 Also, we're pretty sure she's a werewolf.
 Email her at firstname.lastname@example.org.